 Although No is one of the simplest words to pronounce, it’s the hardest one for women to say.
 Learn how to say “no” to requests on your time.
 If you find this difficult, remind yourself that saying “no” allows you to say “yes” to the things that you truly want to do.

 One of the most effective ways to decrease stress is learning how to breathe.
 Most of us use shallow breaths when we are under stress.
 Instead, learn how to take deep breaths.
 Inhale slowly through the nose, breathing deeply, consciously.
 Take five seconds to fill the lower part of the lungs, by expanding the ribs and pushing the abdomen out.
 Concentrate on filling the top of the lungs for the next five seconds.
-Hold the breath for 1-5 seconds.
+Hold your breath for 1-5 seconds.
 Exhale slowly until you have emptied the lungs.
 Repeat 4-5 times more.
 This breathing exercise will send a message to your brain to calm down and relax.

 5. Stress Resistant Behavior